Tonkpils/dotfiles/README.md

 ## Reminders

+### Tmux Plugins

+Ensure you run C-I in a tmux session to install all plugins

 ### Adding Vim Plugins

 Plugins are managed through Vundle.
 The list of plugins can be found in `vim/vimrc`.